Bulls vs. Hornets Player Props Betting Odds

 |3.5 (Over: +110)

-- Friday's points prop bet for Miles Bridges is 20.5 points.
-That's 0.5 more than his season average of 20.
+- The 23.5-point total set for Miles Bridges on Monday is 3.1 more points than his season scoring average.

-- Bridges has averaged three assists per game, 0.5 fewer than Friday's assist over/under (3.5).
+- Bridges has averaged three assists per game this year, 0.5 less than his prop bet on Monday (3.5).

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.